XENONnT/straxen/docs/source/config_storage.rst

 Assuming that an admin user uploaded the :py:obj:`'file_name'`-file, any user (no required admin rights) can now download the :py:obj:`'file_name'`-file (see above for the example).
-When the user executes :py:obj:`MongoUploader.download_single('file_name')`, the :py:class:`straxen.MongoDownloader` will check if the file is downloaded already.
+When the user executes :py:obj:`MongoUploader.download_single('file_name')`, the :py:class:`utilix.mongo_storage.MongoDownloader` will check if the file is downloaded already.
 If this is the case it will simply return the path of the file.
 Otherwise, it will start downloading the file.
 It is important to notice that the files are saved under their :py:obj:`md5-hash`-name.
 This means that wherever the files are stored,